chiseanchang0727/Projects/Data_Analysis_project.md

-## What's the probelm in strengthening the system A?
+### What's the probelm in strengthening the system A?

 - I want to know:
-    1. how many users who can access to system A knows the system
+    1. how many users who can access to system A knows it
-    2. how many users reach the strengthen part of system A
+    2. how many users who know system A reach the strengthen part of system A

 - Following is the result: